ncbi/robotframework-pageobjects/README.md

 robotframework-pageobjects integrates seamlessly with [Sauce Labs](http://saucelabs.com/), a cloud service allowing you to run Selenium-based jobs on a [multitude of browsers and platforms](https://docs.saucelabs.com/reference/platforms-configurator/#/).
+To use Sauce:

+1. Make sure you have an account with a valid username, API key and web login.
-Simply set at least the `sauce_apikey`, `sauce_username`, `sauce_platform` and the `browser` built-in IFT options.
+1. Set the `sauce_apikey`, `sauce_username`, `sauce_platform` and the `browser` option to a browser
+other than phantomjs.

 See the Built-in options section [above](#built-in-options-for-page) for options related to running tests in Sauce.

-Your page objects will automatically tag your Robot Sauce jobs with their associated test names and test status.

 ## Logging Reporting & Debugging